Hints allow you to specify the execution plan that the optimizer should generate.

 Note

 The NO_PUSH_SUBQ hint is the opposite of the PUSH_SUBQ hint.
-It instructs the optimizer to execute subqueries that have not been rewritten into joins at the end of the execution plan.
-This is suitable for scenarios where subquery execution is costly or does not significantly reduce the number of rows.
-Applicable scenarios include:
+It instructs the optimizer to execute subqueries that have not been rewritten into joins at the end.
+It is applicable when the subquery has a high cost or cannot significantly reduce the number of rows.
+The following scenarios are applicable:

-- The subquery should be executed after other filtering conditions have been applied to reduce its input data size.
+- The subquery needs to be executed after other filter conditions take effect to reduce the input data volume.

 /*+ NO_PUSH_SUBQ[(@qb_name)] */

-@qb_name: An optional parameter that specifies the alias of the subquery.
+@qb_name: an optional parameter specifying the alias of the subquery.

 SELECT /*+ NO_PUSH_SUBQ */ *